-If you would like additional information or have a question that is not listed below please contact Deanna Johnson, the CARE Team Coordinator at 989-774-2273 (CARE Line).
+If you would like additional information or have a question that is not listed below please contact the Care Team Coordinator at 989-774-2273 (Care Line).

 Frequently Asked Questions

 Is Care an acronym?

 The Care Team is a small group of CMU staff and faculty who meet weekly during the academic year and at other times as needed to develop individualized plans to support students who are struggling or having a difficult time.
 The information shared in this group is confidential and is used for the purpose of determining the best approach to reach out to the student in distress.
 Care Report information is shared at this meeting along with selected information available from the team members’ respective offices.
 The Care Team Coordinator convenes the Care Team meetings and assigns a Care Situation Manager to specific situations.